 The caterpillars of luna moths can make clicking noises and vomit to deter predators.

-Populations of our native saturniid moths (the family that includes luna moths) are shrinking as an unanticipated result of fly and wasp parasites intentionally introduced to North America to prey on nonnative, invasive gypsy moths.
-People concerned with the devastation caused by gypsy moth caterpillars identified insect parasitoids from the gypsy moth’s native lands and introduced them to America.
+Populations of our native saturniid moths (the family that includes luna moths) are shrinking as an unanticipated result of fly and wasp parasites intentionally introduced to North America to prey on nonnative, invasive spongy moths.
+People concerned with the devastation caused by spongy moth caterpillars identified insect parasitoids from the spongy moth’s native lands and introduced them to America.
 Unfortunately, those parasitoids also attack several of our native saturniids, including cecropia, luna, and promethea moths, reducing their populations in New England and elsewhere.
-Meanwhile, those parasitoids have not ended the threat of the gypsy moth.
+Meanwhile, those parasitoids have not ended the threat of the spongy moth.
 The harmful effects on nontarget species are critical issues in combating invasive plants and animals.